-While osteotomy does not cure conditions like osteoarthritis, the surgery may:
+This surgery does not cure problems like osteoarthritis, but it may:

 Prior to Procedure

-You may need to stay in the hospital for 2-3 days.
-If you have any problems, you may need to stay longer.
+You may be able to go home in 2 to 3 days.
+If you have problems, you may need to stay longer.

 At the Hospital

 During your stay, staff will take steps to lower your chance of infection, such as: